GENERAL INSURANCE MEDIATION

-Q: If I am not sure if a general insurance mediation business-related activity needs authorisation from the Commission can I ask you for advice?
+Q: If I am not sure if a general insurance mediation business-related activity needs authorisation from the JFSC can I ask you for advice?

-Certain forms of insurance intermediary business are regulated under the provisions of the Financial Services (Jersey) Law 1998.
-Commission staff will be happy to provide general explanations of what activities that law covers.
-However, Commission staff cannot provide legal advice in respect of specific circumstances and if you are in any doubt as to the position you should seek advice from a lawyer qualified in Jersey law.
+Certain types of insurance intermediary business are regulated under the provisions of the Financial Services (Jersey) Law 1998.
+JFSC staff will be happy to provide general explanations of what activities that law covers.
+However, JFSC staff cannot provide legal advice in respect of specific circumstances.
+If you are in any doubt as to the position you should seek legal advice from a Jersey law firm.

 Q: How can I find out if a general insurance mediation business is regulated by you?

 Please click here for the list of entities regulated by the JFSC to undertake general insurance mediation business.

 Q: What can I do if I have a complaint against a general insurance mediation business?

 In summary, your first step should be to raise the complaint with the regulated entity itself and then, if you remain unsatisfied, contact the Channel Islands Financial Ombudsman using the details below:

 Channel Islands Financial Ombudsman (CIFO)